How to Read Your Appliance Model and Serial Number: A Brand-by-Brand Guide

 Why the Age Matters: Repair vs. Replace

 Once you know the manufacture date, you can make a much more informed repair-or-replace decision.
-The general rule of thumb: if the appliance is more than 75% through its expected lifespan and the repair cost exceeds 50% of replacement cost, replacement is usually the better financial choice.
+A widely used rule of thumb among technicians: if the appliance is more than halfway through its expected lifespan and the repair cost exceeds 50% of what a comparable replacement would run, replacement is usually the better financial choice.
+(Treat the 50% figure as a guideline, not a law — energy savings on a newer unit and the value of a fresh warranty can tip the math either way.)

 For more detail on how to run the numbers on that decision, see our guide to appliance repair vs. replace.